 Protect Yourself From COVID-19

-Understanding how the virus spreads is an important part of protecting yourself from COVID-19.
+Understanding how the virus spreads is an important part of reducing your risk of getting COVID-19.

 Get the Vaccine and Booster Shot